hookdeck/product-docs/docs/introduction.md

 Hookdeck works by proxing your webhooks through our own infrastructure.
 You can now focus on providing more value for your customers instead of maintaining a custom backend infrastructure.

-Webhook connections are defined by their `source`, `destination` and `ruleset`.
+Webhook connections are defined by their [`Source`](sources), [`Destination`](destinations) and [`Ruleset`](rulesets).

-- A `source` represent an API sending you a webhook, such as Shopify, Stripe, Github etc. Each source is assigned a unique *Webhook URL* that can be provided to the sender.
+- A [`Source`](sources) represent an API sending you a webhook, such as Shopify, Stripe, Github etc. Each source is assigned a unique *Webhook URL* that can be provided to the sender.

-- A `destination` represent an endpoint on your own server.
+- A [`Destination`](destinations) represent an endpoint on your own server.
 Hookdeck will be forwarding all webhooks received to that URL with a HTTP POST request containing the original data from the sender along with additional Hookdeck metadata.

-- A `ruleset` is a reusable component across your connection to specifiy what retry logic and alerting logic to apply to your webhook connection.
+- A [`Ruleset`](rulesets) is a reusable component across your connection to specifiy what retry logic and alerting logic to apply to your webhook connection.

-Hookdeck will ingest any HTTP POST request to your `source` *Webhook URL*  and forward them to your destination url.
+Hookdeck will ingest any HTTP POST request to your [`Source`](sources) *Webhook URL*  and forward them to your destination url.

 ![hookdeck_infrastructure](../static/img/Intro/Hookdeck_Setup.png)